-ISAF OFFSHORE SPECIAL REGULATIONS Category e) All PLB units, as with other types of EPIRB, should be properly registered with the appropriate authority MoMu0,1,2 07.2 It is strongly recommended that an immersion suit should be supplied to each crew member in a multihull in conditions where there is a potential for hypothermia Mu1,2,3,4 08 Diving Equipment 08.1 A yacht shall carry at least two diving suits each to cover the entire body and including gloves, fins and portable air supplies.
+ISAF OFFSHORE SPECIAL REGULATIONS Category incident independent of the equipment carried by the parent vessel e) Where possible every PLB shall be registered with the appropriate authority associated with the country code in the hexadecimal identification (15 Hex ID) of the beacon.
+A beacon can be registered online with the Cospas-Sarsat IBRD if the country does not provide a registration facility and the country has allowed direct registration in the IBRD.
+MoMu0,1,2 5.07.2 It is strongly recommended that an immersion suit should be supplied to each crew member in a multihull in conditions where there is a potential for hypothermia 5.08 Diving Equipment Mu1,2,3,4 5.08.1 A yacht shall carry at least two diving suits each to cover the entire body and including gloves, fins and portable air supplies.
 MoMu0